This post is also available in: हिन्दी (Hindi)

 • Other conditions of prostate such as BPH or prostatitis

-Prostate tumors predominantly produces complexed PSA(cPSA).
+Prostate tumors predominantly produces complexed Prostate Specific Antigen (cPSA).
 Whereas, the benign prostate cells predominately produces free PSA.
-So, if the men in the gray zone (4 to 10ng/ml)have low level of free PSA, then it means they have high level of cPSA and high risk of developing prostate cancer.
+So, if the men in the gray zone (4 to 10ng/ml)have low level of free Prostate Specific Antigen (PSA), then it means they have high level of cPSA and high risk of developing prostate cancer.
 On the contrary, if they have high level of free PSA and low level of cPSA, then the risk is low.
-The correlation between free and total PSA level can help the doctor to identify, whether a prostate biopsy is necessary or not.
+The correlation between free and total Prostate Specific Antigen level can help the doctor to identify, whether a prostate biopsy is necessary or not.

 • Age specific PSA ranges: PSA level are found to be normally higher in older men than in younger ones, even in absence of cancer.
 The PSA levels within the gray zone might be cause of be a cause of concern in a 50 year old men but not in a 75 year old.
 Due to this reason it is advisable to compare the results with men of similar age group.